I, Frankenstein poster

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This reveals the protagonist's commitment to Adam actively chooses to help the gargoyles by infiltrating Naberius's corporation to stop the reanimation experiments, committing to the fight rather than isolation., moving from reaction to action.

 At 45 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat False defeat: Naberius obtains Victor Frankenstein's journal through Terra's research, and his reanimation experiment succeeds.
+Of particular interest, this crucial beat False defeat: Naberius obtains Victor Frankenstein's journal through Terra's research, and his reanimation experiment succeeds.
 The demons now have the key to creating their army of soulless bodies to possess., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 69 minutes (75% through) represents the emotional nadir.
 Here, Leonore, the gargoyle queen who first saw Adam's humanity, is killed in battle.
 The cathedral sanctuary is destroyed, and the gargoyle order is decimated.
 Adam's only connection to belonging is lost., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.